tencent cloud

 props.put(SaslConfigs.SASL_MECHANISM, "PLAIN");

-//Set the maximum interval between two polls
+//Set the maximum allowed interval between two polls.

 props.put(ConsumerConfig.SESSION_TIMEOUT_MS_CONFIG, 30000);